Block Editor

 Content Structure #

-As noted above content is constructed by “stacking” block, as shown below:
+A page or post is constructed by “stacking” block, as shown below:

 In this example the following blocks are used:

 • A Media and Text block allows text in a paragraph block and an image to be placed alongside each other.
 An image (2) has been added to the right of the text.
-The text part (3) of the overall block contains a paragraph block and has been formatted to have a u3a yellow background.
+The text part (3) of the overall block contains a paragraph block and has been formatted with a u3a yellow background.

 • A quote block (5) and a list block (6) have been added within a two-column columns block, with a 1:2 ratio between the column widths.

-• The top of the screen, A.
+• The blue icon at the top of the screen, A.

 • At the bottom of the current web page, C.